Passports & Visas

 What is a Visa?

 A visa is an endorsement on a passport provided by the government of the host country, indicating that the holder is allowed to enter, leave, or stay for a specified period of time in a country.
-The type of visa is typically determined according to the purpose of your visit to the country, such as: tourism, attending school, relocating for work, etc.
+The type of visa is typically determined according to the purpose of your visit to the country, such as: study, tourism, attending school, relocating for work, etc. You show the visa to immigration officials at the airport when you arrive to your host country.

 How do I Apply for a Visa?

-It is your responsibility to determine if a visa is required.
+It is your responsibility to determine if a visa is required for your study abroad program.
 To determine if a visa is required, you should consult the consulate or embassy of the host country.
-U.S. citizens can also find additional visa and country info on the U.S. State Department website.
+U.S. citizens can also find additional visa and country information on the U.S. State Department website.

 If your program of study requires a visa, IAGE strongly encourages you to apply as soon as you find out about your acceptance into the program and have access to the required materials.
 Failure to obtain a visa, or the correct visa, may lead to denial of entry or criminal charges and would not result in any program refunds.